Cloud Overview

 Photo by Alex Machado on Unsplash

 There are governments and companies that have concluded that it is no longer possible to do anything IT or computer related without using one of the big three US cloud providers.
 This conclusion comes from some circular reasoning however.
 There are indeed software developers that no longer function without US cloud support.
 And these developers will indeed tell you there is no life outside of Microsoft/Google/AWS.
-Europe however still has a lot of capacity to build software based on servers instead of on specific cloud services.
+Europe however still has a lot of capacity to build software based on servers and commodity services instead of on specific proprietary cloud services.
 I outlined this in Cloud Naïve: Europe and the ‘Bijenkorf’ Megascaler.

 Many organizations have over the years outsourced a lot of their IT.
 Even very information heavy things like banks have decided that IT and computing are not their core competence.
 They are now realizing they were wrong about this.
 However, it is very common to first outsource non-core competences, and then not know when to stop.
 It is extremely difficult to stop doing 80% of what you did while remaining good at the 20% you must retain.
 If you have no native IT skills left, you end up depending 100% on someone else’s skills, most likely from the cloud.
 I expand on this hard problem in Your tech or my tech: make up your mind quickly.

 We need solutions to Europe’s lack of hyperscalers & total dependency on the US.
-We often look towards “Europe”, but is is important to know that we can’t just ask “Europe to invest in cloud”, we need to be more specific.
+We often look towards “Europe”, but it is important to know that we can’t just ask “Europe to invest in cloud”, we need to be more specific.
 Europe is a land mass, it doesn’t “do” anything.
 I ask for precision in the piece Don’t say ‘Europe Must Invest in XYZ’.

 Meanwhile, a lot of oxygen has been used up by GAIA-X, which is not actually an EU project.
 I wrote Gaia-X is a distraction which should be abandoned, which includes a response from the GAIA-X board.
 But GAIA-X, and similar projects, are not going to save us.